flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-06-qq/index.md

       they’re ‘senior’ officials….
 The NYT giving it anonymity (Mr. X), makes it appear bigger than it likey [sic] is.”

       Ari Fleischer, fmr White House Press Sec., responding to a New York Times anonymous op-ed that claims members of President Trump's team are working against him in the White House.
     _key: card-3-b8d4067b-6f52-4bd0-b303-92a2a2a758dd
   - order: 3
     body: >-
-      > ‘I don’t want to search until I’m 80.
-But if I have to, I will.’
+      > "I don’t want to search until I’m 80.
+But if I have to, I will."

       24-year-old Kimberley HeavyRunner Loring, a member of The Blackfeet